AtomDB/pyatomdb/pyatomdb/docs/index.rst

   :doc:`apec </apec>`
      The full APEC code

-Expect bugs.
-Report those bugs!
-Make feature requests!
-Email the code authors or raise an issue at the `github page <https://github.com/jagophile/atomdb/issues>`_
+To report bugs or make feature requests,  email the code authors or raise an issue at the `github page <https://github.com/jagophile/atomdb/issues>`_